HarryShiL/HarryShiL.github.io/index.md

-Lei is a staff algorithm engineer and a tech lead of the ranking strategy group at Baidu's video search team.
+Lei is a staff algorithm engineer and a tech lead of the ranking and user behavior modeling group at Baidu's video search team.
 Previously, He obtained Ph.D.
 (2018) in Computer Science from University of Chinese Academy of Sciences and B.E.
 (2012) from Wuhan University.
 His research interests include recommender systems, information retrieval, and machine learning.

 Please contact me via <a href="mailto:harryshi.cs@gmail.com">harryshi.cs@gmail.com</a>.

 ## News
-[Oct 2021] One paper about personalized video search was accepted by WSDM 2022.
+* Please send me emails with your resume (for internships or FTE positions) if you are interested in working with us.
+Experiences with machine (incl. but not limited to deep) learning for ranking and large scale user behavior modeling are preferred.

 ## Experience
 * July 2018 - present, Staff Algorithm Engineer, <a href="http://searchscience.baidu.com/" rel="nofollow">Search Science Team</a>, Baidu Inc.